GoogleCloudPlatform/data-migration-tool/docs/installation/README.md

-8. If the **workload_identity_creator_dag** runs successfully and is in dark green status in Airflow - now you can safely remove the role **Service Account Admin** that was given to Composer Service Account (**dmt-sa-gcc**) since this is a security admin role.

-9. If you intend to migrate tables over to BQ dataset other than dmt-teradata-dataset, please ensure this dataset is manually created and is provided in the config files later  (create tables from DDLs)
+8. If you intend to migrate tables over to BQ dataset other than dmt-teradata-dataset, please ensure this dataset is manually created and is provided in the config files later  (create tables from DDLs)

-10.  **(Mandatory for teradata ddl extraction)** Teradata ddl extraction requires teradata jdbc jar.
+9.  **(Mandatory for teradata ddl extraction)** Teradata ddl extraction requires teradata jdbc jar.
 Upload the jdbc jar file to your GCS config bucket under the `software/teradata` folder as shown below:

       1) Download the jar from teradata downloads: 	[https://downloads.teradata.com/download/connectivity/jdbc-driver](https://downloads.teradata.com/download/connectivity/jdbc-driver)